Skip to main content

 Controlling Reasoning Output

-The DeepSeek-R1 model (deepseek-reasoner) includes detailed reasoning steps in its output.
+The legacy deepseek-reasoner alias uses V4 Flash thinking mode and includes detailed reasoning steps in its output.
 You can control whether this reasoning content is shown using the showThinking parameter:

 providers: